SherlockPsy/Life/TOTAL_PLAN.md

 2. Behavioural constraints
 2.1 POST /say does NOT obligate a response.
-2.2 POST /say does NOT obligate relevance.
+2.2 POST /beat does NOT obligate a response.
-2.3 Rebecca may:
-- respond
-- redirect
-- ignore
-- stay silent

-3. Writing rules
-3.1 No new writing types.
-3.2 Silence must return wrote:false.

-4. Rereading rules
-4.1 Bounded recent public window only.
-4.2 No Qdrant retrieval yet.
+2.3 Silence MUST be a normal outcome.

-5. Forbidden improvisations
+3. Forbidden improvisations
-- No forced replies
+- No turn-taking enforcement
-- No conversational closure
+- No “always respond”
-- No UX-driven responses
+- No “must progress”

 ================================================================================
-EXECUTION CANON — MILESTONE 4 — CONTINUITY FROM RECENT TEXT
+EXECUTION CANON — MILESTONE 4 — MEMORY WINDOW EXISTS
 Status: Binding / Non-negotiable
 ================================================================================

 0. Purpose
-Recent text influences present writing.
+The system can reread a limited recent public window.

-1. Rereading contract
+1. Definition
-1.1 Before Rebecca writes:
-- Assemble recent public window
-- Bounded by count
+- The “recent window” is the last N public blocks.

 LOCKED VALUE:
-RECENT_PUBLIC_N = 80 blocks
+N = 60

 2. Continuity rule
 Rebecca’s writing may depend ONLY on: